priyang12/ecommerce-ts/apps/Client/README.md

 [] replace useForm with react-hook-form.
 [x] on reload the page redirect to auth.after auth page authcontext fire and set the token redirect '/' on token available. this is making the protected route in onload redirect to '/' fix this (temp fix added yesterday)
+[x] migrated fully to linaria and change the UI.
 [] memoize and optimize the Carousel component.

 ### change UI